LLNL/axom/src/axom/mint/docs/sphinx/sections/execution_model.rst

    compiled with CUDA support and linked to a CUDA-enabled `RAJA`_ library.
    Consult the `Axom Quick Start Guide`_ for more information.

+The execution model consists of a set of templated functions that accept two arguments:

+#.
+A pointer to a mesh object corresponding to one of the supported
+   :ref:`MeshTypes`.

+#.
+The *kernel* that defines the operations on the supplied mesh, which, is
+   usually specified by a C++11 `Lambda Expression`_ [#f1]_.

+The :ref:`sections/execution_model` provides :ref:`NodeTraversalFunctions`,
+:ref:`CellTraversalFunctions` and :ref:`FaceTraversalFunctions` to iterate and
-The execution model consists of a set of templated functions that accept a mesh instance and a C++11 Lambda Expression as an argument.
-The Lamda expression encapsulates the body of the computational kernel that operates on the supplied mesh.
-The general form of the constituent templated functions of the :ref:`sections/execution_model` is shown in :numref:`figs/execModel`.
+operate on the constituent :ref:`Nodes`, :ref:`Cells` and :ref:`Faces` of the mesh respectively.
+The general form of these functions is shown in :numref:`figs/execModel`.

 .. _figs/execModel:
 .. figure:: ../figures/execmodel.png